-A few weeks ago, we discussed the myth of originality as it relates to writing a compelling story.
 While no story is truly original, something all unoriginal stories share is the use of clichés.
 Countless clichés in writing exist, but the savviest writers know how to snuff out trite sentences and overused character tropes.

-This week, let’s focus on how to avoid clichés in writing.
+Let’s explore how to avoid clichés in writing.
 This article examines both common writing clichés to avoid and the signs that something is tritely written.
 We identify examples of clichés in writing, offer prompts to make clichés original, and help point out character clichés to avoid as well.

 To begin, what is a cliché in writing?